THE TARGET: Miconia (Miconia calvescens)

 Timeline of project progress:

-- Draft Environmental Assessment — Published in OEQC’s The Environmental Notice for public 30-day comment period on April 23, 2020.
+- Final Environmental Assessment — Published in the State of Hawaiʻi Environmental Review Program (ERP) The Environmental Notice on September 23, 2022.

 - More information on the host specificity, biology, and testing of the biocontrol agent, Euselasia chrysippe: Euselasia chrysippe as a potential biocontrol for Miconia calvescens in Hawai’i